storybookjs/ember/app/lit/README.md

+⚠️️

+⚠️️ @storybook/lit is currently experimental and everything related to it is subject to breaking changes at any time.
+Please DO NOT use it in real projects.

+⚠️
+️

-# Storybook for web-components
+# Storybook for lit

 ---

-Storybook for web-components is a UI development environment for your plain web-component snippets.
+Storybook for lit is a UI development environment for your lit web-component snippets.
 With it, you can visualize different states of your UI components and develop them interactively.

 ![Storybook Screenshot](https://github.com/storybookjs/storybook/blob/master/media/storybook-intro.gif)